Caloma11/rayxibl/README.md

 - Sign up with google
 - Style landing page for desktop
 - Calculate booking price on bookings#new dynamically with js
+- More toggler on managers#index should have option of destroy connection ( freelancers side )

 - ~~Handle error on every form input~~
 - ~~Add validations~~